typography-interaction-2526/typography-interaction-2526.github.io/content/topic/advanced-css/index.md

 	Every state change is better with some easing.
 	<!-- .link-list .right style="--rows: 2" -->

-Instead of having a property take effect *immediately* when a pseudo-class is applied (or later, and more commonly, with <nobr>JS—</nobr><wbr>a proper class), we can tell a CSS property to *transition* from one value to another over a given amount of time (`duration`), and with a specific acceleration (`timing-function`), or a delay.
+Instead of having a property take effect *immediately* when a pseudo-class is applied (or later, and more commonly, with JS—a proper class), we can tell a CSS property to *transition* from one value to another over a given amount of time (`duration`), and with a specific acceleration (`timing-function`), or a delay.
 Motion can quickly get very complex!

 You’ll often see a `transition` in shorthand:
 <!-- .add-before--3 -->